 - Saint Patrick expounded on his own life, known as the Confessio.
 (Which seems as though it ought to actually imply “admission” however is a nearer thing to “presentation.”)
 And the Epistola, or letter, now and again called The Letter to the Soldiers of Coroticus.
 The Confessio is fundamentally his personal history.
 So it’s the wellspring of a large portion of the subtleties we are familiar with in his life.

 - He then, at that point, got away with the assistance of help from above.
-When he heard a voice teaching him to make a trip to a far-off port where a boat is taking him back to England.
+Then he heard a voice teaching him to make a trip to a far-off port where a boat was taking him back to England.